 Beginner real estate investors can start small, especially if you’re debating how deep you want to get into the world of real estate.

 For example, apartment sharing is a simple entry point that involves listing the apartment you already pay rent for on an app such as Airbnb.
 Another option is purchasing a small multifamily property such as a duplex and either renting out both units or renting out one unit and living in the other.
 Alternatively, consider entering a fractional ownership agreement.
 In this case, several investors split the costs and share ownership of a real estate asset.

-Investing in rental property for beginners involves being highly aware of the costs associated with your investment.
+Investing in a rental property for beginners involves being highly aware of the costs associated with your investment.
 Like the 5% rule that we mentioned earlier, it’s important to make sure your profits always offset the costs of operating the investment.
 With that being said, the first year of owning a rental property can involve more costs than the following years will.

 2. Research the market and culture

 More people than ever are renting in the United States.
 That fact comes from researching the state of the current real estate market, and it’s something you should do frequently.